-Ashley is catching cownose rays to tag them with an acoustic transmitter.
-With this information, she can passively track where these rays move throughout their different life stages using the network of listening stations established in her research area.
-Ashley works in Apalachicola Bay, a large and highly productive estuary in the northeast Gulf of Mexico that is also a biodiversity hotspot and federally-designated National Estuarine Research Reserve.
+Ashley is catching cownose rays to tag them with an acoustic transmitter and using the network of listening stations established in her research area to passively track where the rays move through their different life stages.
+Ashley works in Apalachicola Bay, a large and highly productive estuary in the north-east Gulf of Mexico that is also a biodiversity hotspot and federally-designated National Estuarine Research Reserve.
 Her study on the movement patterns of these rays, which are highly migratory and vulnerable to overfishing, comes at an important time after an unregulated fishery has led to the population’s collapse.

 Fifteen years ago I visited the Georgia Aquarium on opening day and began using it as my window into the underwater world.
 Looking into the eyes of elusive species that I may never otherwise have a chance to see drew me into finding out more about them.
 While working in various aquariums, I have gained invaluable experience educating visitors of all ages about a diverse assemblage of marine species and have enjoyed innumerable exchanges about what we as humans can do to become conscious marine stewards and support efforts to protect the earth’s aquatic ecosystems.
 These conversations...

-The main objective of this study is to define the spatial use habits of cownose rays (Rhinoptera bonasus) in Apalachicola Bay, Florida, in effort to provide the opportunity for effective species management while guiding efforts in local oyster restoration projects.
+The main objective of this study is to define the spatial use habits of cownose rays in Apalachicola Bay, Florida, in a bid to provide the opportunity for effective species management while guiding efforts in local oyster restoration projects.

 The Atlantic cownose ray is highly migratory and vulnerable to overexploitation.
-It has become difficult to manage this species due to limited behavioural data in the Gulf.
-The historical implication in the collapse of several fisheries led to an unregulated cownose ray fishery with immeasurable population effects.
-As oyster restoration is becoming heavily pursued, now is a crucial time to launch a ray movement study to clearly define the potential interaction occurring between rays and oysters.
+It has become difficult to manage this species due to limited behavioural data in the Gulf of Mexico.
+Historical implication in the collapse of several fisheries led to an unregulated cownose ray fishery with immeasurable population effects.
+As oyster restoration is becoming heavily pursued, now is a crucial time to launch a ray movement study to clearly define the potential interaction between rays and oysters.

 Demian’s team is developing tools that help border control officers identify illegal shark products.
 His project is sifting through ‘rhino ray’ DNA sequences looking for differences in code between the guitarfishes, giant guitarfishes and wedgefishes nicknamed for their pointy snouts (and Endangered status).
 Months of testing will help ensure only rhino ray DNA is targeted before the team flies to Hong Kong to help officials use a portable DNA tester.
 This project will add to the arsenal currently being used to identify illegal shark fins moving across borders, and help stop the trafficking of ‘rhino ray’ fins.